 Python is a high level, general-purpose and very popular language.
 Guido van Rossum was created in 1991 and named on the BBC television show ‘Monty Python’s Flying Circus.
 Because of the rich base library, developers use it in many types of projects like Website, Software development, Machine Learning, Automation and Data Science etc.

 It has a very simple syntax that is easier to write and understand so it is very popular with beginner-level programmers.
 It is open-source, meaning it is free to use and distribute, even for commercial purposes.
 Python has a very large and rich, active community that creates an ecosystem of support for developers.
-So let’s start with the installation of Python.
+So let’s start learning python with the installation.

 So macOS comes with default version 2.7, which is officially abandoned by the python community.
 So till macOS comes with the latest default python version, we have to install and configure it manually.
 Now let’s start the installation with the following steps.